jessepav/lacygoill-wiki-backup/python/Glossary.md

 # i
 ## idiom

-A syntax which is particular to a language.
+A syntax which is specific to a language.

 Usually, using an idiom makes the code less verbose.
 Often, it makes it also easier to read and understand.